llpeterson/internetworking/switching.md

 routes do find application in certain scenarios, as we will see in later chapters.

-## Bridges and L2 Switches
+## L2 Switches and Bridges

-Having discussed some of the basic ideas behind switching, we now focus more closely on some specific switching technologies.
+Having discussed some of the basic ideas behind switching, we now focus more closely on a specific switching technology.
 We begin by considering a class of switch that is used to forward packets between LANs (local area networks) such as Ethernets.
-Such switches are today known as L2 switches; historically, they have also been referred to as *bridges*, and they are very widely used in campus and enterprise networks.
+Such switches are today known as *L2 switches*, and they are very widely used in campus and enterprise networks.
+Historically, they were more commonly referred to as *bridges* because they were used to "bridge" ethernet segments to build an *extended LAN*.

+The following starts with the historical perspective (using bridges to connect a set of Ethernet segments), and then shifts to the perspective in wide-spread use today (using L2 switches to connect a set of point-to-point links), but whether we call the device a bridge or a switch—and the network you build an extended LAN or a switched Ethernet—the two behave in *exactly* the same way.

-Suppose you have a pair of Ethernets that you want to interconnect.
+To begin, suppose you have a pair of Ethernets that you want to interconnect.
 One approach you might try is to put a repeater between them.
 This would not be a workable solution, however, if doing so exceeded the physical limitations of the Ethernet.
 (Recall that no more than two repeaters between any pair of hosts and no